anuket-project/anuket-specifications/doc/tech/approach.md

 VTEP could be manually provisioned in the Underlay Networking or be automated and controlled through a Software Defined Networking interfaces to the Underlay Networking in the HW Infrastructure Layer.
 Due to the many different facets of Software Defined Networking we will here denote them SDN Underlay (SDNu).

 When there are multiple simultaneous SW Virtualization Layers on the same HW Infrastructure, there is a need to ensure Underlay networking separation in the HW Infrastructure Layer.
 This separation can be done manually through provisioning of a statically configured separation of the Underlay networking in the HW Infrastructure Layer.
 A better and more agile usage of the HW Infrastructure is to have an authoritative SDN provisioning controller function (here denoted SDNuP) that can be controlled through an automation interface from a HW Infrastructure Orchestrator.
-The main tasks for the SDNuP are to discover and establish the Underlay resources and the ensure separation of shared HW Infrastructure Underlay networking resources.
+The main tasks for the SDNuP are to discover and establish the Underlay resources and then ensure separation of the shared HW Infrastructure Underlay networking resources.

-Multiple Containerized Virtualization Layer (CaaS) running on an Infrastructure as a Service (IaaS) Virtualization Layer could make use of the IaaS layer to handle Underlay Networking separation.
+Multiple instances of a Containerized Virtualization Layer (CaaS) running on an Infrastructure as a Service (IaaS) Virtualization Layer could make use of the IaaS layer to handle the required Underlay Networking separation.
 In these cases, also the IaaS Virtualization Infrastructure Manager (VIM) could include a SDNu control interface enabling automation.

 ### Hardware and Software Infrastructure Layer concepts